WuStangDan/Project-04-Advanced-Lane-Lines/README.md

 ## Transform into Binary Image

-### Color Threshold
+### RGB Color Threshold

-#### RGB

 Assume all lane lines are either yellow or white.
 Pure white is RGB = (255, 255, 255) and pure yellow is RGB = (255,255,0).
-So really a high threshold on both the R AND the G should force the remaining pixels to either be yellow or white.
+So really a high threshold on both (or either) of the R AND the G should force the remaining pixels to either be yellow or white.
+This could remove some noise that still happens to make it past the the other thresholds that will be used.

 Thresholding for yellow and white colors only seems to work on dark pavement.
-On the light pavement colors it doesn't really pick anything up until the very high thresholds which remove other information.
+On the light pavement colors it doesn't really pick anything up until the very high thresholds which would remove other information.
+Please see the accompanying pictures in the color transform section.

-However using a low threshold (like 130) just on the red threshold could be used as an AND with other transforms since it could potentially help on the dark pavement sections and essentially have no effect on the light pavement sections.
+However using a low threshold (like 90 or less) just on the red threshold could be used as an AND with other transforms since it could potentially help on the dark pavement sections and essentially have no effect on the light pavement sections.

-#### HLS
+### HLS Color Threshold

 Saturation channel seems to clearly be the best but still am not happy with the results on their own.
 Looking at the last photo in the bottom right (see html notebook) you can see that on the white pavement section the right lane lines hardly shows up at all.